Technically, I believe I’m past middle age. But honestly, who cares?

 You deserve to love yourself.

-Secondly, I’m hoping to inspire more women like me, around my ‘vintage’, who have given everything to their spouses, parents, siblings, kids… and I’m hoping I inspire you to give something to yourself.
+Secondly, I’m hoping to inspire more women like me, around my ‘vintage’, who have given everything to their spouses, parents, siblings, kids.
+I hope you agree that it’s time to give something to yourself.

 Because here’s the thing, if you give yourself happiness, you’ll be happy to give to everyone in your life.
 Trust me on this.